koureasstavros/TheLittleBaby/documentation/information.md

 Here, the gradient of y with respect to x is dy/dx = 2x + 3, so at x = 2, the gradient is 7.
 That’s what gets stored in x.grad.

+🌈 ## Gradient Problem

+The gradient problem in backpropagation can manifest as either vanishing or exploding gradients.
+Common causes include:

+- Inappropriate activation functions, where derivatives become excessively large or extremely small, use ReLu/LeakyReLU
+- Poor weight initialization, leading to unstable training dynamics, use Xavier/He
+- Overly deep networks, which amplify gradient issues across many layers, use Residual connections
+- Learning rates that are too high or too low, disrupting convergence, use Adam optimizer
+- Absence of normalization techniques, such as batch normalization, to stabilize training, use BatchNorm or LayerNorm

 ## 🧾 References